goshippo/about-us/README.md

 <img src=rsrcs/shipmypants.gif>

 We establish company wide OKRs and then spend each quarter working on building a bottoms up approach to defining team OKRs that will help move the needle.
-The current 2019 OKRs are as follows:
+The current 2020 OKRs are as follows:

-1. Shippo is the leading shipping software
+1. Make sure that existing Shippo customers have a user experience they rave about
-2. Shippo is a premier employer
+2. Make sure the foundation is in place for future growth in the SMB high volume segment
-3. Shippo grows faster than ever before
+3. Maintain growth trajectory

 The second part is having CFRs (continuous, feedback, recognition), which is using [1x1s](1x1.md), our OKRs software and giving each other meaniful and timely [feedback](feedback.md) to help reach our goals.
 When key results don't make sense anymore, we adjust them, and we're always looking to improve them.